helle253/notes/notes/projects.software.packmule.md

 CCapture.js allowed me to preserve a constant frame-rate during the recording process.
 User inputs the .glb, hits record, and the client-side browser spits something nice back out.

-I wanted to add some primitive controls (view-angle, distance, rotation speed, duration) but I found working with Javascript from within Rails pretty onerous, and the MVP got the job done.
+I wanted to add some primitive controls (view-angle, distance, rotation speed, duration, etc.) but working with Javascript from within Rails is pretty onerous, and the MVP got the job done.

 ![](assets/packmule.gif)